alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 and *dissemination* (how widely a resource has been distributed).
-When considering proposed metrics, it is therefore important to consider what exactly is being measured and how many steps of inference lie between it and the impact of the entity in which one is interested [@hicks.etal2015blm].
+When considering proposed metrics, it is therefore important to consider what exactly is being measured and the strength of the evidence it provides for the impact of the entity in which one is interested [@hicks.etal2015blm].

 For example, citation counts are often used as a measure of the influence that a paper has on subsequent literature in a discipline.
+They are not a true measure,
-This already involves one level of inference, as papers may be cited for reasons other than acknowledging influence (e.g. as part of a refutation, or to acknowledge an unused line of enquiry).
+as papers may be cited for reasons other than acknowledging influence (e.g. as part of a refutation, or to acknowledge an unused line of enquiry), but serve as a useful proxy measure.
-Building on that, one may infer from the impact of the paper something about the impact of each of the authors, the institutions at which they are based, the project of which the paper is an output, and the body that funded the research;
-but the further removed one gets from the paper, the more cautious one must be.

-At these higher levels of inference, one is typically interested less in individual statistics and more in trends arising from aggregate data.
+In aggregrate, citation counts can be used as a proxy measure for the impact of other entities – the authors, the funding body, and so on – but at a weaker level of inference.

 The *h*-index, for example, is a measure of researcher impact and productivity derived from the citation counts of papers [@hirsch2005iqi].
 Researchers have an index *h* if exactly *h* of their published papers have been cited *h* or more times.
 This way of aggregating the citation counts means that researchers have to produce highly cited papers in quantity in order to score highly;